LoudInsight-dev/backend-test/INSTRUCTIONS.md

 ## 📂 Step 1: Create a Public Repository
 1. Create a new public repository on GitHub.
-2. Name it something meaningful, like `royal-backend-challenges`.
+2. Name it something meaningful, like `backend-challenges`.

 ---